harmingcola/contract/_sources/contributing.txt

 2. Unit tests are written in `Spock <http://spockframework.github.io/spock/docs/1.0/index.html>`_
 3. Documentation written in `Sphinx <http://www.sphinx-doc.org/en/stable/>`_
 4. We lean towards an expressive and clean code style, if you've ever read Clean Code by Bob Martin, that is what we aspire to.
+5. Any added features must be tested via the kvClient & kvServer applications.